-- Preoperative Hb should be optimised by treating iron deficiency anaemia (see Figure 13) - Tranexamic acid should be considered in all children undergoing surgery where there is risk of significant bleeding (see detailed paediatric section for dosing) - Red cell salvage should be considered in all children at risk of significant bleeding undergoing surgery, children undergoing cardiac surgery with cardiopulmonary bypass (CPB) and where transfusion may be required - A postoperative Hb transfusion threshold of 70g/L should be used in stable patients without major comorbidity or bleeding - For surgery in neonates, use the same transfusion triggers used for non-surgical neonates, but adjust according to level of respiratory support and post-natal age (see Figure 12) - Transfusion volumes for non-bleeding infants and children should be calculated to take the post-transfusion Hb to no more than 20g/L above the transfusion threshold.
-The following calculation may be used:

-Volume to transfuse (ml) = $$\frac{\text{Desired Hb (g/l)-Actual Hb (g/l)} \times \text{Weight (kg)} \times \text{Factor}}{10}$$

-It is reasonable to use a factor of 4 to avoid over-transfusion, but this should be assessed on an individual patient basis.
-4ml/kg approximates to a one unit transfusion for a 70-80kg adult, typically giving an Hb increment of $10q/L^{69}$

-- When using a restrictive red blood cell transfusion threshold, consider a threshold of 70g/L and a haemoglobin concentration target of 70-90g/L after transfusion - There is insufficient evidence to make a recommendation regarding an appropriate transfusion threshold during cardiopulmonary bypass (CPB) for non-cyanotic or cyanotic patients - For stable children with non-cyanotic heart disease, a restrictive transfusion threshold of 70g/L following CPB is recommended.
-There is insufficient evidence to make a recommendation for children with cyanotic heart disease - In neonates (both cyanotic and non-cyanotic) or actively bleeding or unstable children following CPB, a higher Hb threshold may be appropriate, and signs of inadequate oxygen delivery can provide additional information to support transfusion - Patients should be reassessed clinically and Hb checked after each unit of red blood cell they receive unless they are bleeding - Where Hb monitoring is feasible and available, via point of care sampling or non-invasively, this should be used to ensure the smallest necessary volume is transfused over three to four hours, although more rapid rates should be used in hypovolaemia - It is recommended that recipients under one year of age be transfused with components with neonatal/infant specification, eg Paedipacks - Hospitals should develop policies to minimize exposure of infants to multiple donors.
+- Preoperative Hb should be optimised by treating iron deficiency anaemia (see Figure 13) - Tranexamic acid should be considered in all children undergoing inpatient surgery, as per joint Royal College statement 2022.
+A bolus dose of at least 10mg/Kg (maximum 1g) and infusion 3-10mg/kg should be used if not contraindicated, ie seizures.
+Red cell salvage should be considered in all children at risk of significant bleeding undergoing surgery, children undergoing cardiac surgery with cardiopulmonary bypass (CPB) and where transfusion may be required - A postoperative Hb transfusion threshold of 70g/L should be used in stable patients without major comorbidity or bleeding - For surgery in neonates, use the same transfusion triggers used for non-surgical neonates, but adjust according to level of respiratory support and post-natal age (see Figure 12) - Transfusion volumes for non-bleeding infants and children should be calculated to take the post-transfusion Hb to no more than 20g/L above the transfusion threshold.
+The following calculation may be used: - Volume to transfuse (mL) = [Desired Hb (g/L) Actual Hb (g/L)] x Weight (kg) x 0.4 - This is reasonable calculation to avoid over-transfusion, but this should be assessed on an individual patient basis.
+4ml/kg approximates to a one unit transfusion for a 70-80kg adult, typically giving an Hb increment of 10g/L69 - There is a risk of hyperkalaemia and hypothermia following large volume transfusions.
+It is recommended that red cells for large volume neonatal and infant transfusions are warmed and used before the end of Day 5 following donation (and within 24 hours of irradiation).
+Monitoring of serum electrolytes and core temperature should be undertaken - When using a restrictive red blood cell transfusion threshold, consider a threshold of 70g/L and a haemoglobin concentration target of 70-90g/L after transfusion - There is insufficient evidence to make a recommendation regarding an appropriate transfusion threshold during cardiopulmonary bypass (CPB) for non-cyanotic or cyanotic patients - For stable children with non-cyanotic heart disease, a restrictive transfusion threshold of 70g/L following CPB is recommended.
+There is insufficient evidence to make a recommendation for children with cyanotic heart disease - In neonates (both cyanotic and non-cyanotic) or actively bleeding or unstable children following CPB, a higher Hb threshold may be appropriate, and signs of inadequate oxygen delivery can provide additional information to support transfusion - Patients should be reassessed clinically and Hb checked after each unit of red blood cell they receive unless they are bleeding - Where Hb monitoring is feasible and available, via point of care sampling or non-invasively, this should be used to ensure the smallest necessary volume is transfused over three to four hours, although more rapid rates should be used in hypovolaemia - It is recommended that recipients under one year of age be transfused with components with neonatal/infant specification, eg Paedipacks - Hospitals should develop policies to minimise exposure of infants to multiple donors.